 Do you want to take your backcountry skiing to the next level?
-Our Mount Baker Ski Mountaineering Course is the perfect course for the already experienced backcountry skier who is interested in exploring ski mountaineering in glaciated terrain.
-It is also suited as preparation for multi-day ski tours that are not hut supplied.
-The course takes place on the north side of Mount Baker on the Coleman Glacier.
+Our Mount Baker Ski Mountaineering course is the perfect course for the already experienced backcountry skier who is interested in exploring ski mountaineering in glaciated terrain.
+It is also ideally suited as preparation for multi-day ski tours that are not hut supplied.
+The course takes place on the north side of Mount Baker on the Coleman Glacier or the south side of Mt.
+Baker on the Squak or Easton Glaciers.
 Geared for women who have a passion for the backcountry and a desire to explore further.

 Overall Difficulty Level: Difficult